 Christ Church Cathedral

-The crypt include a glass display case housing a mummified cat chasing a mummified rat (known as Tom and Jerry), which were trapped inside an organ pipe in the 1860s!
+The crypt includes a glass display case housing a mummified cat chasing a mummified rat (known as Tom and Jerry), trapped inside an organ pipe in the 1860s!

 Address: Christ Church Cathedral, Christchurch Place, Dublin 8

 Hop off the CityScape Tour at: Stop 25 Christ Church Place (see Route Map)